EdamL/floating-carousel/README.md

 Current version: 3.0

-The Floating Carousel plugin creates a carousel without controls, where the movemeont of the carousel is controlled by cursor or touch movement across the carousel element.
-Moving the cursor further to the left causes the content to scroll faster to the right and vice versa, or up and down for the horizontally scrolling version.
+The Floating Carousel plugin creates a carousel which is clean and has no controls.
+The carousel is navigated by the movement of the cursor (or the user's finger in the case of touch devices) relative to the carousel element.
+Moving the cursor further to the left causes the content to scroll faster to the right and vice versa - or up and down for the vertically-aligned version.

 ## Usage

-To call the carousel on an Ordered or Unordered list, wrap the list in a parent element and call the carousel on that:
+To apply the carousel to a `UL` or `LI`, you need to wrap the list in a parent element to call the carousel on:

 ```html
 <div id="carousel">